 - We provide Tax planning and completion of all tax returns.
 We find that effective, professional tax work can have as positive an impact on our clients’ situations as portfolio management.
 We file taxes for 85% of our financial planning clients.
 (Although if you like your current CPA and have not outgrown them, we are just as happy to work with them.)

-- We are an independent, fee based financial advisory firm.
+- We are an independently managed, fee-based financial advisory firm.
 Charging a flat fee versus commissions enables us to make our clients best interests our number one priority.

 - We work hard to get to know our clients and strive to build a solid long lasting relationship built on mutual trust.
 The firm brings an independent, objective approach to managing wealth.